-Spirit and Opportunity are six-wheel-drive rovers with a speed of 300 cm (120 in) a minute.
-They are 1.6 m (5.2 ft) long, weigh 174 kg (384 lb), and are ideal mobile geological laboratories.
+Spirit and Opportunity are six-wheeldrive rovers with a speed of 120 inches (300 cm) a minute.
+They are 5.2 feet (1.6 m) long, weigh 384 pounds (174 kg), and are ideal mobile geological laboratories.
 The rovers carry panoramic stereo cameras, spectrometers, and a magnetic dust collector.
 Telecommunications and computer equipment let them operate independently of their landers.

-PANORAMA OF EAGLE CRATER

-Opportunity rover's stony Martian laboratory is seen in this 360-degree panorama of Eagle Crater, the landing site at Meridiani Planum.
-Many of the rock outcroppings on the crater's floor and walls were studied and given descriptive names such as "El Capitan" and "Berry Bowl".
-Opportunity eventually had to find its way out of the crater by carefully climbing over the rim.
+PANORAMA OF EAGLE CRATER Opportunity Rover's stony Martian laboratory is seen in this 360-degree panorama of Eagle Crater, the landing site at Meridiani Planum.
+Many of the rock outcroppings on the crater's floor and walls were studied and given descriptive names such as "El Capitan" and "Berry Bowl."
+Opportunity eventually had to find its way out of the crater by carefully climbing over the rim spectrometer Cameras and on mast